adilkoondhar/tindog-site-clone/README.md

 This is a practice project that replicates the Tindog website using Bootstrap.
 It serves as an exercise in applying Bootstrap for web development.

 ## Technologies Used
+- **Bootstrap:** Bootstrap is implemented to create a responsive design.
-- **Bootstrap:** Bootstrap is implemented to create an aesthetically pleasing and responsive design.
+- **CSS:** Custom styling is implemented using CSS to create an aesthetically pleasing design.